 Another lesson he shares is about diaphragm mechanics as it relates to improving how you breathe and how you sleep.
 Think of this next stretch as self-massage.

 Grab a squishy or softball.
 Spend 10 minutes “gut smashing,” which is literally rolling your abdomen over the ball.
 This impacts the nervous system, which can improve how you sleep.
 When your diaphragm’s muscles relax, you will naturally start to feel sleepier.

 The last tip is learning to sleep on your side.
-Side sleeping has been shown to boost your cognitive abilities and it’s simply better for a range of reasons, including your breath.
+Side sleeping has been shown to boost your cognitive abilities and is simply better for many reasons, including your breath.

 He adds that he’s seen people who gave side sleeping another chance reverse years of tightness and adhesion, shoulder pain, pinched nerves, etc.

 Now you know the benefits of stretching and are quickly learning how to become more like a supple leopard.

 At the very least, you’re on the way to getting off the freight train of Red Bull, coffee, and answering emails late into the night!

 But don’t forget about incorporating a stretching routine after you wake up, too.
 What does your morning routine look like?
 Whether it’s taking time for a full yoga “sun salutation” and honoring the ancient sequence of movements, or just squeezing in a quick 5-minute arm and backstretch before driving to work, movement matters.
 Take time to honor your body, every day and every night.

 Keep it simple.
 A relaxing full-body stretch is what you were born to do!
 Remember, just about every animal in nature stretches before moving, whether it’s after waking up from a full night’s sleep or after simply laying around.

 Improving your mobility will help reduce pain, and stretching for relaxation before bed will lead to better sleep.
 Check out recent news stories and interviews about this topic: